 Permitting Update for Southern Empire's Oro Cruz Project

-Southern Empire Resources Corp. ("Southern Empire"; TSX-V: SMP) is pleased to announce continued progress in exploration permitting for its Oro Cruz Project located in Imperial County, southeastern California.
+VANCOUVER, Nov.
+19, 2021 - Southern Empire Resources Corp. ("Southern Empire"); (TSX-V: SMP) is pleased to announce continued progress in exploration permitting for its Oro Cruz Project located in Imperial County, southeastern California.

 Southern Empire submitted an Exploration Plan of Operations (EPO) for the Oro Cruz Project to the United States Department of the Interior, Bureau of Land Management (BLM) on September 28, 2020.
 The BLM have now completed their procedural review of the EPO and, effective November 16, 2021, determined it to be administratively and technically complete and consistent with U.S. federal regulations.